IDMNYU/DM-GY6063A-Creative-Coding/README.md

 **Week 5 (2/29):**  Functions, and interaction with the keyboard and mouse.
 - **Reading**: Gettings Started With p5.js, ch.9
 - **Assignment:** Create a Create a character (animal, person, etc.) and make a function that draws the character.
 Your character function must have parameters allowing you to draw or animate certain properties.
-Some example parameters you might want to create are height, width, positionX, positionY
+Some example parameters you might want to create are height, width, positionX, positionY.
+Also, bring in one example book (either paper or digital) as inspiration for the final project

 **Week 6 (3/7):** Transformation and translation.
 - **Reading**: Getting Started With p5.js, ch.6